7 most popular privacy coins

 The masternodes transfer the amount into this newly created wallet address and will never know the actual wallet address of the receiver.

-Thus, helping maintain the privacy of the network and maintaining our right to privacy.
+Thus, helping maintain the privacy of the network and maintaining decentralisation and privacy as important features.

 Advantages of DASH: